 The "real" solution (a scalable way of persisting the queue to purge) is not trivial, so maybe we need a stop-gap.
 It's an ugly hack, but we could do some crude back pressure by blocking unlinks (RetryRequest) when the purge queue is above a threshold and the cache is close to full, and putting a queue of contexts to kick into StrayManager.
 Actually that does sound quite sensible when I say it out loud, thoughts?

-#6 Updated by Greg Farnum over 1 year ago
+#6 Updated by Greg Farnum almost 2 years ago

 Possibly.
 I'm concerned about exposing slow deletes to users via Manila, but it may be the best we can do in the short term.

 Once upon a time I was hoping to use the journaling stuff Jason wrote for RBD, but that got pretty large and I'm not sure the library is suitable for us any more.
 I don't remember why we end up pinning the way we do; maybe we can do some kind of hack with stray directories and the journal where we only keep a segment's (or some limit's) worth of stray inodes.
 That would mean slow trimming would just show up as an MDS whose log is longer than it should be (..and slow down restarts, I guess), but I'm not sure if it's feasible in the code logic off-hand.